-For the research conditions, results related to this indicator prove that there is a connection between yield and consumption of plants.
+For the research conditions, results related to this indicator prove that there is a between connection vield and water consumption of plants.
 During of more favorable years 2014 and 2015, the difference between the irrigation rates was small.
 During the third experimental year there is significant growth of ET productivity with the increase of irrigation rate.
 It is due to the stronger negative effect of water deficit on variants of lower irrigation.
 On the one hand, there is lower yield, and on the other hand, there is higher water consumption due to the meteorological factors.